 When I leave here, I will go to the chapel and light three candles–one for my grandmother, one for the young soldier and one for his mother.
 War is a terrible thing but I will always be eternally grateful to the brave soldiers, the unsung heroes like the young man, who gave their lives to win the war against the evil Nazi regime and for our freedom.

-This story was inspired by a true account of a nurse stillld write it later.
-When she returned to the hospital
+This story was inspired by a true account of a nurse who was asked by a soldier to write a letter to his mother but she told him that she would write it later.
+When she returned to the hospital, the soldier had died.

 Today is D-day.
 Let us remember all those who sacrificed their lives and those who survived and the dedicated doctors and nurses who cared for the wounded.